top of page

 The Path Forward

-Immediate Next Step: Frame a Pilot 90-Day Recovery Protocol
+Immediate Next Step – NCNA Proposal: Frame a Pilot 90-Day Recovery Protocol

-NCNA and APHIS to explore a pilot framework—ideally drafted by summer/fall 2025—to give nurseries a clear path back to interstate certification after a structural breach.
-Elements on the table include:
+NCNA proposes that APHIS explore a pilot framework—ideally drafted by summer/fall 2025 (target date, subject to APHIS timelines)—to give nurseries a clear path back to interstate certification after a structural breach.
+Draft elements include:

-Prompt notification to APHIS (target ≈ 24 hours) when a breach is discovered.
+• Prompt notification to APHIS (target ≈ 24 hours) once a breach is discovered.

-These points reflect the industry’s 90-day “test-back-in” concept discussed at recent NCNA and Citrus Sector meetings, while acknowledging the details are still being refined collaboratively with APHIS.
+These points reflect the industry’s 90-day “test-back-in” concept discussed at recent NCNA and Citrus Sector meetings; exact details will be refined jointly with APHIS before any implementation.

 Medium-Term Actions (12 months)